opdev/disconnectedOCPdemo/README.md

 - **Bastion Server**: A server that facilitates secure interaction between your local network and the disconnected OCP environment.
 - **Mirror Server**: Hosts the Quay repository and is part of the infrastructure that mirrors external resources needed for OpenShift installation.
 - **VPC Setup**: Both the bastion and the mirror servers are located within the same Virtual Private Cloud (VPC), ensuring they can communicate securely.
-- **External Access**: Both the bastion and the mirror servers are accessible thru ssh.
+- **External Access**: Both the bastion and the mirror servers are accessible thru SSH.

 ### Deployment Steps